HammerJS is a popular library that helps you add support for touch gestures (e.g. swipe, pan, zoom, rotate) to your page.

 We will be building a carousel of avatars.
 The user can swipe left or swipe right to view each avatar.
 Test it out yourself here (works best in mobile, but tested on chrome and firefox desktop browser with an emulator).

-Live demo with full sourcecode here: https://plnkr.co/edit/LCsiXOtzSedGZDbGQ3f8?p=preview
+Live demo with full source code here: https://plnkr.co/plunker/LCsiXOtzSedGZDbGQ3f8?p=preview

 App Setup

-Let's take a look at how our folder structure look like.
-We'll have an app folder which contains our avatar carousel and main.ts
+Let’s take a look at how our folder structure looks like.
+We’ll have an app folder that contains our avatar carousel and main.ts file for bootstrapping our application.

 |- app/